bitcoin-sv/merchantapi-reference/README.md

 Merchant API providers would likely want to offer special or discounted rates to specific customers.
 To do this they would need to add an extra layer to enable authorization/authentication on public interface.
 Current implementation supports JSON Web Tokens (JWT) issued to specific users.
 The users can include that token in their HTTP header and as a result receive lower fee rates.

-If no token is used and the call is done anonymously, then the default rate is supplied.
+If no token is used, and the call is done anonymously, then the default rate is supplied.
 If a JWT token (issued by merchant API or other identity provider) is used, then the caller will receive the corresponding fee rate.
 At the moment, for this version of the merchant API implementation, the token must be issued and sent to the customer manually.

 ### Authorization/Authentication Example